dsleo/dsleo.github.io/_posts/2026-02-17-math-search.md

 When a problem is too hard in full generality, mathematicians often simplify it.
 Here, we begin by focusing on papers available as LaTeX on arXiv.
 Handling the rest of the literature—scanned books, PDFs, or other formats—is largely an engineering challenge (data access, OCR, and formatting), not a conceptual one.

-ADD statistics/graphs on math papers on ArxiV
-Say how many are actually accesible
+We now describe how we can build a searchable mathematical statements dataset from arXiv.
+All the underlying code is available in the [arxitex](https://github.com/dsleo/arxitex) repository.

-The goal is to extract all mathematical artifacts from each paper: definitions, lemmas, propositions, theorems, and corollaries along with their proofs.
+The first goal is to extract all mathematical artifacts from each paper: definitions, lemmas, propositions, theorems, and corollaries along with their proofs.
 This can be done with carefully crafted regex heuristics that handle custom macros like `\newtheorem`.
 Citations are then linked back to other arXiv papers, forming a navigable web of references.

 ### Making artifacts self‑contained

-Extracting “theorems and definitions” is not enough: a theorem statement almost never carries its full meaning on its own.
-Papers are written linearly, so authors freely use symbols and jargon that were introduced earlier—sometimes in a *Definition* environment, but often in a single sentence like “Let (f) be …” or “Call such a family union‑closed.”
+Extracting theorems and definitions is not enough as a statement  almost never carries its full meaning on its own.
+Papers are (usually) written linearly, so authors freely use symbols and jargon that were introduced earlier, sometimes in a *Definition* environment, but often in a single sentence like “Let (f) be …”...

-For a semantic search engine, this is a problem: if you land on an isolated lemma, you shouldn’t need to scroll 20 pages backward just to learn what that (\varphi), (\mathcal F), or “union‑closed” means.
+For a semantic search engine, this is a problem.
+If you land on an isolated lemma, you shouldn’t need to scroll 20 pages backward just to learn what that `(\varphi)`, `(\mathcal F)`, or “union‑closed” means.

 This is why we need to proceed to an *artifact enhancement* step.
 The idea is simple: